 Daily attendance for each class period during the school day as well as the cumulative record of attendance for a semester shall be in accordance with local school district policy.

 RULE 3 - SCHOLASTIC ELIGIBILITY

 OSSAA scholastic eligibility standards are required of all students engaging in co-curricular activity programs.
-Local school boards may make exception for only those students participating in non-competitive activities.
-(Board Policy)
+Local school boards may make exception for only those students participating in non-sanctioned activities.

 Section 1.
 Semester Grades